Ajaypal91/Graph_Coloring_Algorithms_Implementation/README.md

 <h3> Algorithms used </h3>
 The following Algorithms are used in the implementation:
+1) Greedy Algorithm with and without randomness
+2) Wigderson's Algorithm using BFS and DFS
+More algorithms on implementation will be updated

 <h3> How to work around </h3>
 After compiling all the files,